shyampurk/bluemix-parking-meter/BUILD.md

     			make

 Step 9: You should see the executable file named ./pubnub_hc04.
-You can execute the file to test if it executes without any error.
+To execute the program run the file as follows.

+			./pubnub_hc04 /dev/ttyATH0

 ## Sensor Controller Build